 Students may combine programs of study in business and law to obtain the BBA and LLB degrees in less time than if the two programs were taken separately.
 The combined program in business and law normally requires a minimum of six years.
-Students wishing to enter this program should consult the Associate Dean's office after they have been admitted to the Faculty of Business Administration.
+Students wishing to enter this program should consult an Academic Program Advisor after they have been admitted to the Faculty of Business Administration.